There's time for presidential elections, no one has approached us so far: Naveen Patnaik

+DMK’s T R Baalu and TKS Elangovan met Patnaik at the BJD office in Parliament and invited him to the inauguration of the DMK’s party office in Delhi on April 2.
+AIADMK’s M Thambi Durai also met Patnaik.

+Patnaik’s visit to Parliament was keenly watched, as there were speculation that his visit to the capital had to do something with the Presidential polls.
+His repeated response to questions on Presidential polls was that there was still time for the Presidential elections and that the party had not put its thought on the issue.

-There has been no discussion on presidential elections and neither the government nor the opposition has approached the BJD over it, said the party's supremo and Odisha Chief Minister Naveen Patnaik.
+During his visit, he said, there has been no discussion on the presidential elections and neither the government nor the opposition has approached the BJD over it.

-He visited Parliament on Tuesday and held a meeting with his party MPs from both the Lok Sabha and Rajya Sabha.
-He was welcomed by all BJD MPs at the entry gate of Parliament.

-Interacting with reporters, Patnaik said, "I have come to Parliament to meet my party MPs and to take up the developmental schemes of Odisha."
+When referred to the BJD holding votes with a value of around 35,000 in the Presidential electoral college and what the party would do, he said, “there is still a lot of time.”

-Asked whether there should be a consensus between the government and opposition over a presidential candidate, Patnaik said, "I haven't given a thought to it.
-There is time for presidential elections and no one has approached us so far."
+Asked whether he would prefer a consensus candidate, he said, “I haven't given a thought to it.
+There is time for presidential elections and no one has approached us so far…These are still early days."

-Patnaik held a brief meeting with his party MPs in the BJD office in Parliament.
+On a query on the attempts by certain Opposition leaders’ plans to have a united front to take on the BJP, he said the BJD has not looked into it.

+Asked about West Bengal Chief Minister Mamata Banerjee’s letter to Opposition leaders seeking a joint front against the BJP, Patnaik said he was yet to receive the letter.
+“We stand for the welfare and development of our state.
+That’s what our party stands for.”

 Watch the latest DH Videos here: